Unit Averaging for Heterogeneous Panels: Theory

-\begin{asm}[Unit-specific Bias] There exists a constant $C_{Bias}$, which does not depend on $i$, such that $\norm{ \E(\hat{\btheta}_i-\btheta_i) }_1 \leq C_{Bias}/T$ for all $T>T_0$. \end{asm}
+\begin{asm}[Unit-specific Bias] There exists a constant $C_{Bias}$, which does not depend on $i$, such that $\norm{ \E[\hat{\btheta}_i-\btheta_i] }_1 \leq C_{Bias}/T$ for all $T>T_0$. \end{asm}

 Assumption \ref{asm:bias} requires that the bias of individual estimators for {their} own parameters is bounded uniformly in $i$.
 The order of the bias is consistent with the results obtained by \cite{Rilstone1996} and \cite{Bao2007}.
-The higher order terms can be subsumed into the $T^{-1}$ term for a sufficiently large $C_{Bias}$.\footnote{Explicitly including terms of order $-3/2$ and higher does not change the analysis, as long as all the constants do not depend on $i$ } Assumption \ref{asm:bias} is satisfied for linear models under assumption \ref{asm:mestimation}.
-For nonlinear models it is sufficient that for all $s$ and $i$ it holds that $ T\E(\norm{\nabla^s m(\btheta_i, z_{i\,t})}^2)\leq C_s<\infty$ \citep{Rilstone1996, Bao2007, Yang2015}.
+The higher order terms can be subsumed into the $T^{-1}$ term for a sufficiently large $C_{Bias}$.
+Assumption \ref{asm:bias} is satisfied for linear models under assumption \ref{asm:mestimation}.
+For nonlinear models it is sufficient that for all $s$ and $i$ it holds that $ \E(\norm{\nabla^s m(\btheta_i, z_{i\,t})}^2)\leq C_s<\infty$ \citep{Bao2007}.